acharjee0712/acceptsuite-ruby/AcceptSuiteWebApi/AcceptSuiteservice/README.md

             heroku  https://git.heroku.com/accepsuitwebapiruby.git (push)
 * Run “git status” command, it will provide the details of file not pushed to heroku git.
 * Run the command “git add .” to add the untracked file to heroku git.
-* Run "git commit –am <Comments>" command to commit the changes to heroku git.
+* Run "git commit –am "PUSH_COMMENT"" command to commit the changes to heroku git.
 * Finally, run the command “git push heroku master” which will do the deployment.
 Deployed URL will be displayed on successful deployment.

 ## URL format of Accept Suite WEB